matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `filter()` <a name="filter"></a>

-Apply a filter to this datatable
+Applies filter to this datatable.

+#### Description

+If [enableRecursiveFilters](#enableRecursiveFilters) was called, the filter will be applied to all subtables as well.

 #### Signature